Active Faculty Grants

 Cynthia HollandAssistant Professor of Biology, has received a three-year $375,390 NSF grant, which will support her lab’s research using biochemistry and systems biology approaches to investigate how plants balance growth and herbivore defense at a key metabolic branch point.
 The defense metabolite that is being investigated, methyl anthranilate, deters birds and is also used to flavor grape beverages, foods, and pharmaceuticals.
 (May 2022)

-Mike Hudak, Assistant Professor of Geosciences, is the recipient of a $167,576 NSF Ocean Sciences award, which will support his research concerning how much nitrogen is emitted from arc volcanoes, the tectonic factors that control nitrogen fluxes, and how nitrogen inventories of the atmosphere and mantle have evolved over geologic time.
+Mike Hudak, Assistant Professor of Geosciences, is the recipient of a one-year $167,576 NSF Ocean Sciences award, which will support his research concerning how much nitrogen is emitted from arc volcanoes, the tectonic factors that control nitrogen fluxes, and how nitrogen inventories of the atmosphere and mantle have evolved over geologic time.
 Analytical work is conducted in collaboration with researchers in laboratories at Woods Hole Oceanographic Institution.
 (March 2023)

-Professor Jacobson, along with her collaborators at Salisbury University (Maryland), Valdosta State University (Georgia), Manhattan College (New York), the University of West Georgia, and the University of Louisville (Kentucky) has also received a two year $213,997 NSF IUSE grant that will support the improvement of economics education by developing and evaluating a classroom intervention for undergraduate principles of economics courses.
+Sarah JacobsonAssociate Professor of Economics, along with her collaborators at Salisbury University (Maryland), Valdosta State University (Georgia), Manhattan College (New York), the University of West Georgia, and the University of Louisville (Kentucky) has received a two year $213,997 NSF IUSE grant that will support the improvement of economics education by developing and evaluating a classroom intervention for undergraduate principles of economics courses.
 The intervention builds on evidence from the STEM education literature that active, engaging instructional techniques, including those using media, improve student performance and provide even greater benefits to students from minoritized groups.
 The intervention that this team will create and evaluate is a series of “plug and play” modules featuring diverse economists discussing their timely and policy-relevant research.
 At the core of this intervention is a series of professionally produced videos with accompanying curricular materials.
 Student impacts will be measured using econometric analysis of pre and post surveys of the student participants and institutional data on their continuation in economics.
 (September 2023)

 Paul KarabinosEdna McConnell Clark Professor of Geology, has been awarded a three-year $117,832 grant for support of his research project, “How have orogenies, rifting, and recent mantle dynamics shaped the lithosphere beneath the New England Appalachians?”
 Professor Karabinos and his colleagues at Yale University, Rutgers University, and the University of Vermont, will investigate the structure of the lithosphere beneath the New England Appalachians and the tectonic forces that have shaped that structure.
 Their project will combine seismic imaging of the crust and upper mantle with geochronology and structural measurements to understand how Appalachian orogenesis, continental rifting, and recent-to-ongoing dynamic processes in the upper mantle have affected the lithosphere beneath New England.
 (March 2022)